Blueberry Cookies

 For the Blueberry Jam

 - Add the blueberries, sugar, lemon juice, vanilla and cornstarch to a medium pot.
-Cook over medium-low heat for 20-22 minutes until very thick.
-Half way through, smush some of the blueberries with the back of a wooden spoon.
-Remove from the heat and allow to completely cool.12 oz (340 g) fresh blueberries, ¼ cup (50 g) granulated white sugar, 1 tablespoon (15 ml) lemon juice, 1 teaspoon vanilla, ½ tablespoon (4 g) cornstarch
+Cook over medium-low heat for 30-40 minutes until the blueberries are very thick and measure out to 1/2 cup (120 ml).
+About 15 minutes in, smush some of the blueberries with the back of a wooden spoon.
+Remove from the heat and allow to completely cool.12 oz (340 g) fresh blueberries, 1/4 cup (50 g) granulated white sugar, 1 tbsp (15 ml) lemon juice, 1 tsp vanilla, 1/2 tbsp (4 g) cornstarch

 For the Cookies

-- Preheat oven to 350 degrees.
-Line 2 baking sheets with parchment paper and set aside.
+- Preheat oven to 350 degrees F. Line 2 baking sheets with parchment paper and set aside.

 - In a large bowl, whisk together the flour, baking powder and salt.
-Then set aside the flour mixture.2 ½ cups (313 g) all-purpose flour, spooned and leveled, ½ teaspoon baking powder, ½ teaspoon salt
+Then set aside the flour mixture.2 1/2 cups (313 g) all-purpose flour, spooned and leveled, 1/2 tsp baking powder, 1/2 tsp salt

-- Add in the egg and vanilla and mix on medium speed until pale in color and fluffy, 1-2 minutes.1 egg, at room temperature, 1 tablespoon vanilla
+- Add in the egg and vanilla and mix on medium speed until pale in color and fluffy, 1-2 minutes.1 egg, at room temperature, 1 tbsp vanilla

 - Slowly add in the dry ingredients to the wet ingredients.
 Mix on low speed just until the dough pulls together.
 Scrape the sides of the bowl with a spatula as necessary.